Math, Date/Time & utils (hApi unit)

 IN_Range

-function checks if a floating-point value falls within a specified range.
+Checks if a floating-point value falls within a specified range.

 It allows for flexible range comparisons where the minimum and maximum values can be in any order.